Water proposals flow through Utah Statehouse in last days

 Utah lawmakers are poised to pass new laws to encourage people and businesses to replace thirsty grass with drought-tolerant landscaping that uses less water.

-A proposal from Ogden Republican Rep. Ryan Wilcox would prohibit counties and homeowners’ associations from requiring residents to plant traditional grass yards, rather than “water-wise landscaping” such as mulch, rocks and plants that can be sustained with drip irrigation rather than sprinklers.
+A proposal from Ogden Republican Rep. Ryan Wilcox would prohibit cities, counties and homeowners’ associations from requiring residents to plant traditional grass yards, rather than “water-wise landscaping” such as mulch, rocks and plants that can be sustained with drip irrigation rather than sprinklers.

 Homeowners’ associations, including in Sandy and Salt Lake City, require residents to maintain grass yards.
 Cities including Orem and Saratoga Springs have similar municipal ordinances.
-Wilcox’s bill, which passed the House in February and awaits a vote in the Senate, does not include provisions about cities.
+Wilcox’s bill passed the House in February and awaits a vote in the Senate.

 Republican Rep. Robert Spendlove wants the government to set an example in conservation.
 A bill he’s sponsoring would require agencies to conserve water through limiting how much grass they can plant around state-owned buildings and requiring they scale down their water consumption gradually in the next four years.
 It cleared the Senate Wednesday.

-Note: This story has been corrected to show a Utah proposal prohibiting grass requirements would apply to all political subdivisions in Utah including cities, not just counties and homeowners’ associations.